oclif/oclif.github.io/docs/testing.md

 These tools are setup to not only mock out the stdout/stderr and HTTP calls, but they're setup to ensure they automatically reset after the test.
 A common issue we've had when building CLIs with simpler `beforeEach/afterEach` filters is that is the `afterEach` filters aren't setup correctly, a failing test can leave mocks around that make later tests fail.
 Using fancy-test, we avoid this problem and only have to declare our mocks once.

+For more on how to test with oclif, check out the docs for [fancy-test](https://github.com/jdxcode/fancy-test) and [@oclif/test](https://github.com/oclif/test).

 ## stdout/stderr

 The stdout/stderr mocks use [stdout-stderr](https://github.com/jdxcode/stdout-stderr) under the hood.
 This library can be used standalone if you'd prefer to use jest or want a different testing setup but still have the ability to mock out stdout and stderr.